Jack Bond (director): Life and career

-In 2010 Bond was interviewed by VBS.TV and Jamie Reynolds of the Klaxons for VBS Meets...Jack Bond.
-The video and article are available online.
+In 2010, Bond was interviewed by VBS.TV and Jamie Reynolds of the Klaxons for VBS Meets...Jack Bond.
 A fierce devotee of Bond and his work, during the interview Reynolds described in detail the influence of Bond on the Klaxons' music.
 Other topics covered in the discussion included surrealism, astrology and an incident in which, during the course of one production, Bond managed to mislay both a live bear and a coachload of psychiatric patients.
-Reynolds commented at the time to the NME "“Having seen his films, which are some of the most brilliant films I’ve ever seen, I thought he was clearly a very clever man, somebody I would very much like to sit down and have a natter with ...
+Reynolds commented at the time to the NME: “Having seen his films, which are some of the most brilliant films I’ve ever seen, I thought he was clearly a very clever man, somebody I would very much like to sit down and have a natter with ...
 Someone whose brain I could pick at.”

-Also in 2010 and continuing until mid 2011, Bond directed and appeared in The Blueblack Hussar, a documentary centred on the musical comeback of Adam Ant covering the period from Ant's late 2010 "World Tour Of London", through his early 2011 period in Paris and late Spring 2011 UK national tour up until his appearance at the summer 2011 Hyde Park Hard Rock Calling festival.
-As well as Ant and Bond, the film also prominently features Reynolds, Mark Ronson, John Robb, Charlotte Rampling, Allen Jones and Ant's backing vocalists Georgina "Twinkle" Leahy and Georgina Baillie.
-The film also has a cameo appearance by Baillie's then-band, the Poussez Posse, including Fiona Bevan and the three future founder members of The Featherz.
-The film received selected screenings in 2013-2014 and was released on DVD in July 2014.
+Also in 2010 and continuing until mid 2011, Bond directed and appeared in The Blueblack Hussar, a documentary centred on the musical comeback of Adam Ant covering the period from Ant's late 2010 "World Tour Of London", through his early 2011 period in Paris and late Spring 2011 United Kingdom national tour up until his appearance at the summer 2011 Hyde Park Hard Rock Calling festival.
+In addition to the Ant and Bond, the film also prominently features Reynolds, Mark Ronson, John Robb, Charlotte Rampling, Allen Jones and Ant's backing vocalists Georgina "Twinkle" Leahy and Georgina Baillie.
+The film also had a cameo appearance by Baillie's then-band, the Poussez Posse, including Fiona Bevan and the three future founder members of The Featherz.
+The film received selected screenings in 2013 and 2014 and was released on DVD in July 2014.

+In 2018, Bond produced a documentary, titled An Artist 's Eyes, about painter Chris Moon.

+In 2022, Bond was appointed an honorary member of The Raymond Roussel Society.
+He was awarded the Raymond Roussel Society Medal in Madrid, during an event at Filmoteca Española.
+The award was presented to Bond by the artist Joan Bofill-Amargós, president of The Raymond Roussel Society, in conjunction with a screening of Bond's film "Dalí in New York."

+Bond was separated from his wife Moira, whom he married in 1984 and had four children.
+His daughter, Rebecca, died in 2018.
+He dated cinematographer Mary-Rose Storey from 1999.
+Bond died at a nursing home in Twickenham, on 21 December 2024, at the age of 87.